 The dramatic rebound in freight traffic witnessed since the end of September 2009 is returning to “more normal rates” in most areas of the world, according to the International Air Transport Association (IATA), which has adopted a new agenda that aims to enlighten governments on the cargo sector’s importance to world trade.
 While traffic is still growing, in the past two months, that growth has experienced “a bit of a pause,” says IATA Chief Economist Brian Pearce.
 “This tells us it is ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "IATA Agenda To Stress Role Of Cargo As Global Economic Driver".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "IATA Agenda To Stress Role Of Cargo As Global Economic Driver".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.